Rowan Ricardo Phillips

 The poems in The Ground carry the authoritative descriptions and rhythms of [Derek] Walcott, the philosophical and symbolic flights of [Wallace] Stevens, the subtle humor and cosmopolitanism of [Rita] Dove, but in a language whose musical blend of the contemporary and the timeless is all Phillips’s own.
 These poems assert cycles—they repeat, recur, and return—but where we end up is not where we started.

-Phillips has taught at Columbia University, Harvard University, and Princeton University.
-He is a distinguished professor of English at Stony Brook University and the poetry editor of The New Republic.
+Phillips has taught at Columbia University, Harvard University, Princeton University, and Cornell University.
+He has also served as a distinguished professor of English at Stony Brook University and the poetry editor of The New Republic.
 In 2023, he was named editor of the Princeton Series of Contemporary Poets.

-Phillips divides his time between New York City and Barcelona, Spain.
+Phillips divides his time between New York City and Barcelona.